davidbstein/header-hider/README.md

 ## to use

-Make sure your header is `fixed` to the top
+Make a header using the `<header>` tag and set it to be `fixed` to the top of the page.
+I recommend you also set the `height` atrribute.

 ```
 header {